maleyva1/webgeoloaction/README.md

 The demo presented on the MDN page for the Geolocation API is included in the `tests/` directory.

-You will need [Karax](https://github.com/karaxnim/karax) to build it.
+You will need [Karax](https://github.com/karaxnim/karax) to build it and Python 3 to execute the `demo` task.

 ### Instructions